top of page

 Panel by Panel: Life in the Time of the DC Implosion

 And then, one day, everything went... ka-blooie!
-An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life, a work in progress, coming soon to Kickstarter.
+An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life, coming to Kickstarter on June 14 (my birthday!).
+CLICK HERE TO GO TO THE PANEL BY PANEL KICKSTARTER!

 Cancelled Comic Cavalcade #1 art by Al Milgrom.
 Cancelled Comic Cavalcade #2 art by Alex Saviuk.

-The winter of 1977 was cold.
-Miserably, record-breaking, flesh-numbingly coast-to-coat cold!
+The winter of 1978 was cold.
+Miserably, record-breaking, flesh-numbingly, coast-to-coast cold!

 How cold was it?